brusdani/MindMaps/README.md

 The repository contains multiple directories.

-*MindMaps* is the experimental version of web application - this prototype was used for all evaluation experiments during thesis.
+*MindMaps* is the experimental version of web application - this prototype was used for all data formats experiments and all evaluation experiments during thesis.

 *MindMapsApp* is the "presentational" version of the application, that could be used by real users.